 Your propeller is custom calibrated for your Malibu by our Research and Design team to give maximum performance.
 Before installing props other than those suggested by Malibu contact your dealer, otherwise adverse handling and top speed characteristics may be experienced.
-The prop is identified by two numbers, i.e., 13 x 14, and material identification such as brass or stainless steel.
-The first number is the diameter of the prop and the second is the pitch.
-The pitch is the angle of the blades and is measured in how far the boat will travel through the water in one revolution.
-In this case, for every one revolution the boat will travel 14 in.

-Figure 3-14.
+Figure 3-11.
 Propeller